Attributes of Success – Assessment

 Both the assessment and workbook were produced by the WI Office of Rural Health, and are provided free of charge to any ambulance service or organization working with ambulance services, under the Creative Commons Non-Commercial license:

-You are free to copy, distribute, display, perform, modify, and use this work for any purpose other than commercial gain, under the following conditions: Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made; you may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-NonCommercial — You may not use the material for commercial purposes.
+You are free to copy, distribute, display, perform, modify, and use this work for any purpose other than commercial gain, under the following conditions: Attribution — In products related to the use of any of these tools, please give credit to the Wisconsin Office of Rural Health as the original creator of the tool and indicate if changes were made; you may make changes in any reasonable manner, but not in any way that suggests the Wisconsin Office of Rural Health endorses you or your use.
+Non-Commercial — You may not use the material for commercial purposes.